top of page

 The challenge:

-How can Severn Trent (ST) use our website and digital campaigns to engage minority groups and create an attitude and behavioural change regarding looking after sewers?
+How can Severn Trent (ST) use our website and digital campaigns to engage minority groups and create an attitudinal and behavioural change when looking after sewers?

 Our solution:

-Presenting a video prototype displaying our three key features, one of which is a marketing strategy we intend to use to promote sustainability and environmental responsibility through creating awareness about preventing blockages.
+I present a video prototype displaying our three key features.
+One is a marketing strategy we intend to use to promote sustainability and environmental responsibility by creating awareness about preventing blockages.

 Homepage final screen on mobile